cshbli/OnnxRuntimeAndorid/README.md

+# Changes Log

+- Error: cvc-complex-type.2.4.a: Invalid content was found starting with element 'base-extension'.
+One of '{layoutlib}' is expected.

+  - From `Project Structure`, change `Gradle Version` to `7.5` and change `Android Gradle Plugin Version` to `7.4.2`.

+- OnnxRuntimeAndorid/app/src/main/cpp/onnxruntime_inference.cpp:47:5: error: use of undeclared identifier 'assert'

+  - comment out `assert` for now.

+- OnnxRuntimeAndorid/app/src/main/java/com/play/onnxruntime/MainActivity.java:26: error: package android.support.annotation does not exist

+  - Right click on `App`, `Refactor\Migrate to AndroidX...`.
+  - Update those `import android.support.` to `import androidx.`

+- Error: ADB server version (36) doesn't match this client (39)

+  - For adb, make sure to use `Android\Sdk\platform-tools\adb`,
+  - Run `adb shell` to verify

 # OnnxRuntimeAndorid

 This app uses ONNXRuntime (with NNAPI enabled) for Android C/C++ library to run MobileNet-v2 ONNX model.
 Android camera pixels are passed to ONNXRuntime using JNI